-- Diverse manual and automatic annotations for all DL topics: intent type, answer type, search engine result type, topic category, and wikified entities. - A new DL-HARD benchmark with specified test folds for both document and passage tasks.
-Half the queries are newly assessed. - A semi-automatic method for identifying challenging queries that leverages evidence from commercial web search systems, query intent, and other metadata. - A study of the behavior of official DL submissions on the new DL-HARD queries.
+- Diverse manual and automatic annotations for all DL topics: intent type, answer type, search engine result type, topic category, and wikified entities. - A new DL-HARD benchmark for both document and passage tasks.
+Approximately half the queries are newly assessed. - A semi-automatic method for identifying challenging queries that leverages evidence from commercial web search systems, query intent, and other metadata. - A study of the behavior of official DL submissions on DL-HARD.